-Your value proposition and selling point
+- Your value proposition and selling point

-Target customers and market segment analysis
+- Target customers and market segment analysis

-Efficient People and Talent Management hiring systems
+- Efficient People and Talent Management hiring systems

-Optimised Process and Systems
+- Optimized Process and Systems

-Performance management and KPIs
+- Performance management and KPIs

-Prudent financial control and budget forecast plans
+- Prudent financial control and budget forecast plans

 A few areas that would typically benefit from process automation and potentially outsourcing:

-New Hire Training – From new hires to those employees taking on new roles, an automated training system can reduce actual human resource work hours while presenting immediate ownership benefits to the trainees.
+- New Hire Training – From new hires to those employees taking on new roles, an automated training system can reduce actual human resource work hours while presenting immediate ownership benefits to the trainees.

-Other outsourcing opportunities include digital/social media planning, sales and lead generation, supply chain and IT operations.
+Other outsourcing opportunities include digital/social media planning, sales and lead generation, supply chain, and IT operations.